 What Abnormal Results Mean

-Higher-than-normal iron level may be a sign of:
+Higher-than-normal iron levels may be a sign of:

 What do my test results mean?